BloomLessons/EKS-Fargate-with-ALB-and-ACM/README.md

 This tutorial focuses on deploying a Fargate-based cluster, integrating an Application Load Balancer, and securing it with an Amazon ACM Certificate for TLS.

 Watch the complete tutorial on the [BloomLessons YouTube Channel](https://www.youtube.com/channel/UCQs-Wfxvh3fR14tvfpBSj9Q).
+Jump straight to [the playlist here](https://www.youtube.com/playlist?list=PLM0KCx6YmWqILL-b7MdDx6rfKUpYe9KjU).
 Don't forget to subscribe for more helpful content and to show your support!

 ## The `iam-policy/` folder